ntop/ntopng/doc/src/README.md

 Lua C API usually have a prefix which indicates the Lua table under which the API is present, e.g. `ntop.isAdministrator` has the `ntop` prefix, whereas `interface.getid()` has the interface `interface` prefix.
-In order to correctly show such prefix in the documentation its necessary to edit the `_static/css/ntop.css` file and add a css `content` definition.
+In order to correctly show such prefix in the documentation its necessary to edit the `_static/css/ntop.css` file and add a CSS `content` definition.